mclemente/fvtt-module-polyglot/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/X8X742NL3)

 # Polyglot
 Talk to others using a language you can speak and scrambles text you can't understand, into several fantasy scripts.

+## Supported Systems
-Systems supported: Aria, Call of Cthulhu (HavelockV's), DCC, D&D 3.5e, D&D 5e, Pathfinder, Pathfinder 2e, OSE, Starfinder, Tormenta20 and WFRP4.
+Aria, Call of Cthulhu (HavelockV's), DCC, D&D 3.5e, D&D 5e, Pathfinder, Pathfinder 2e, OSE, Starfinder, Tormenta20 and WFRP4.
-Systems partially supported: Das Schwarze Auge and SWADE.
+Partially supports Das Schwarze Auge and SWADE.
-This module might work with non-supported systems, but it depends on how the languages are implemented in the system.
+It may work with non-supported systems, see [Generic System Support](https://github.com/League-of-Foundry-Developers/fvtt-module-polyglot/wiki/Generic-System-Support) for more info.

 ## Installation
 In the setup screen, use the URL `https://raw.githubusercontent.com/League-of-Foundry-Developers/fvtt-module-polyglot/master/module.json` to install the module.